 Maximize Visibility for Cans and Baking Items

-Canned Goods and Stocks: Use elevated shelves to make canned goods and jars visible at a glance.
+Canned Goods and Stocks: Use elevated shelves/ risers to make canned goods and jars visible at a glance.

 Recommended: Non-Stick Elevated Shelf

-Baking Section: Store flour, sugar, and baking essentials in airtight containers.
+Baking Supplies and Dry Goods: Store baking ingredients like flour, sugar, jams, jellies, peanut butter, and baking essentials in airtight containers.
 Use separate bins for smaller items like sprinkles or chocolate chips.

 Recommended: Large Airtight Clear Storage Containers, Clear Plastic Bins